rai-project/go-pytorch/dockerfiles/README.md

 # Dockerfiles

-ppc64le and amd64 dockerfiles with go-caffe2 built in.
+ppc64le and amd64 dockerfiles with go-pytorch built in.